iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 Aims:

-1. To investigate how connectivity patterns are affected by diel vertical migration (DVM), ontogenetic vertical migration (OVM), and orientated swimming.
+1. How do different patterns affect connectivity off the NSW coast?
-2. To investigate how different vertical migration patterns of reef fish effect their connectivity patterns?
+2. Question: Do different vertical migration patterns produce different connectivity patterns?
+(Would think so)
-3. Do different vertical migration implementations produce different connectivity patterns?
+3. Question: Do different vertical migration implementations produce different connectivity patterns?
 (Hope not)

-Hypothesis:
-1. Compared to passive practice, should reduce SR, increase LR, reduce DD
-2. The patterns should differ as places within the water column change the currents the larvae are affected by
-3. There should be an effect, but it is predicted to be minimal.

 # Methods